What Does it Take to Be a Hotel, Motel, and Resort Desk Clerk?

 - Incident tracking software

-What education or degrees do I need to become a Hotel, Motel, and Resort Desk Clerk?
+Education needed to be a Hotel, Motel, and Resort Desk Clerk:

 - Self-Enrichment Education Teachers